 She browses the pictures on her phone and shows some photos from last summer, where there are boxes in front of the building filled with marguerite daisies and Calibrachoa million bells in full bloom, and a rhododendron growing under a window.

 Having lived in the building for a long time, Mielonen knows many of the residents, but would gladly get acquainted with all of them.
-That is why she hopes that the newest inhabitants in particular would get more involved in the activities.

 Getting the club room in condition

-Last autumn, the club room, located in connection with the building A on Kestikuja, served as a venue for the building’s 30th anniversary.
+In autumn 2017, the club room, located in connection with the building A on Kestikuja, served as a venue for the building’s 30th anniversary.
 There were three large sandwich cakes made by a catering service on offer, and about 40 people came to eat them.
-At the same time, the residents also celebrated the refurbished club room, which was Mirja’s private summer decoration project.
+At the same time, the residents also celebrated the refurbished club room, which was Mirja's private summer decoration project.